PTRS-41: History

 Along with his partner Vasily Degtyaryov, Sergei Gavrilovich Simonov helped the Soviet Union develop new weapons between the First and Second World War.
 During this time, Degtyaryov went on to create the PTRD-41 while Simonov created and designed its cousin rifle, the PTRS-41 in 1938.
 As one of Simonov's creations, the PTRS-41 was sometimes known as simply the "Simonov" on the battlefield.
 Although more advanced, the PTRS was harder to use and less reliable than the cheaper PTRD while yielding similar performance, so the PTRD was used more often.

 The semi-automatic anti-tank rifle was used extensively on the Eastern Front in World War II.
-It was used successfully by Hero of the Soviet Union Sergeant Yakov Pavlov during the Battle of Stalingrad when the NCO led the defence of Pavlov's House in the city after he mounted rifles on the building's roof.
-Because the rifles were effective against thin armour at close range, they were able to destroy numerous German Panzers that came into range because they could shoot through the thin armour on their turret-roofs.
+It was used successfully by Hero of the Soviet Union Sergeant Yakov Pavlov during the Battle of Stalingrad when the NCO led the defense of Pavlov's House in the city after he mounted rifles on the building's roof.
+Because the rifles were effective against thin armor at close range, they were able to destroy numerous German Panzers that came into range because they could shoot through the thin armor on their turret-roofs.
 Guns captured by the Germans were given the designation 14.5 mm PzB 784(r).